 Official information is available to the public unless there is good reason why it should be withheld.
 This regime is policed by the ombudsman.
 The news media and commentators on the internet are able to disseminate and analyse news of political events, and policy and legal issues.

-Only six provisions in New Zealand law are constitutionally entrenched, meaning they can only be changed by a vote of more than 75% of the House of Representatives or more than 50% at a referendum.
-They are contained in the Electoral Act 1993 (an one in the Constitution Act 1986) and relate to:
+Six provisions in New Zealand law are constitutionally entrenched, meaning they can only be changed by a vote of more than 75% of the House of Representatives or more than 50% of voters at a referendum.
+They are contained in the Electoral Act 1993 (and one in the Constitution Act 1986) and relate to:

 - the term of Parliament

 - the Representation Commission (a committee that determines electoral boundaries)

 - the division of New Zealand into general electorates

 - the 5% margin for the population of general electorates

 The Electoral Act 1993 entrenches provisions of New Zealand law.
 The division of New Zealand into general electorates is entrenched but the Māori electorates are not.
 Entrenching the Māori seats was a policy of the Māori Party (Te Pāti Māori) in the early 21st century.

 Parliament consists of the House of Representatives and the sovereign.
 Parliament has the supreme power to make or unmake law, including: